WickedFlame/MeasureMap/README.md

 var md = result.Trace();
 ```
-wich produces the following Markup:
+which produces the following Markup:
 ```
 ### MeasureMap - Profiler result for Profilesession
 ##### Summary